 The Company is principally engaged in the exploration and development of mineral properties in Mexico and Peru.
 The Company is in the exploration stage as its properties have not yet reached commercial production and none of its properties is beyond the preliminary exploration stage.
 All work presently planned by the Company is directed at defining mineralization and increasing understanding of the characteristics of, and economics of, that mineralization.
 The Company's principal asset is the El Oro gold-silver property located in the states of Mexico and Michoacan, Mexico (the "El Oro Property" or the "Property").
-As of the date of this MD&A, the Company holds a 70% interest in the El Oro Property and 100% of rights to explore and reprocess tailings deposits that are located throughout the Municipality of Hidalgo, State of Mexico.
-The Company has commenced evaluation activities on the recently acquired gold and silver tailings deposit.
+As of the date of this MD&A, the Company holds a 70% interest in the El Oro Property and 100% of rights to explore and reprocess several different tailings deposits located throughout the Municipality of Hidalgo, State of Mexico ("Tailings").
+The Company has commenced evaluation activities on one of the acquired gold and silver tailings deposit, specifically, the Mexico Mine Tailings.

 On February 20, 2015 the Company closed a non-brokered private placement (the "Private Placement") such that total proceeds of CDN\$572,000 were raised and 19,066,663 shares were issued at a price of CDN\$0.03 per Share.
-The Private Placement was oversubscribed however TSX rules did not permit the additional subscriptions.
 Joanne C. Freeze, President and CEO of Candente Gold, Paul H. Barry, Chairman of the Board and Dr. Kenneth G. Thomas, an independent director, subscribed for and were issued 2,000,000, 2,089,043 and 400,001 shares respectively.
-Net proceeds of the Private Placement will be used for funding evaluations of the Company's El Oro project, including metallurgical test work, and for general corporate purposes.
+Net proceeds of the Private Placement was to be used for funding evaluations of the Company's El Oro project, including metallurgical test work, and for general corporate purposes.

 On February 24, 2015, the Company signed a Letter of Intent ("LOI") for an agreement pertaining to the Mexico Mine Tailings Reprocessing Operation ("MMTRO") planned at El Oro, Mexico.
-The LOI was between Candente Gold and Minera Arcu S.A. de C.V ("Minera Arcu"), which has extensive experience and technical expertise in developing and operating tailings reprocessing projects in Mexico.
-In addition to its expertise.
-Minera Arcu agreed to invest capital required in respect of the acquisition and installation of equipment related to both testing and operating of the mineral concentration and recovery processes for the Tailings.
+The LOI was between Candente Gold and Minera Arcu S.A. de C.V. ("Minera Arcu"), which has extensive experience and technical expertise in developing and operating tailings reprocessing projects in Mexico.
+In addition to its expertise, Minera Arcu agreed to invest capital required in respect of the acquisition and installation of equipment related to both testing and operating of the mineral concentration and recovery processes for the MMTRO.
 During the testing period Candente Gold was to receive all revenues from gold and silver sales.
-Had tests been successful.
-Candente Gold would have then evaluated installation of a full size plant.
-Candente Gold reserved exclusive right to decide to proceed or not with the Minera Arcu process, or to proceed with an alternate method of reprocessing the Mexico Mine Tailings ("Tailings") if such alternate method, in the sole determination of the Company, is/was considered technically superior and/or projected to provide better financial returns to Candente Gold. .In May 2015, the Company decided not to pursue the processing agreement with Arcu, for gravity recovery of gold and silver from the Tailings.
+Had tests been successful, Candente Gold and Arcu would have then evaluated installation of a full size plant.
+Candente Gold reserved exclusive right to decide to proceed or not with the Minera Arcu process, or to proceed with an alternate method of reprocessing the Mexico Mine Tailings if such alternate method, in the sole determination of the Company, is/was considered technically superior and/or projected to provide better financial returns to Candente Gold.
+In May 2015, the Company decided not to pursue the processing agreement with Arcu related to gravity recovery of gold and silver from the MMTRO.
 Pilot plant testwork in recovering gold and silver was variable and not considered viable for further pilot plant work and large scale development in Management's view.